gustydev/waldo-api/README.md

 This is the **Waldo API**, a RESTful API backend for a "Where's Waldo" type game where players search for characters on maps.
 The API supports map data, character information, game sessions and leaderboards for maps.

-To view the repository of the front-end React app that uses the API, [click here!](https://github.com/gustydev/find-them-all/)
+To view the front-end React app that uses the API, [click here!](https://github.com/gustydev/find-them-all/)

 ## Features